shivamashtikar/vimmer-ps/README.md

 ## Author and Feedback

-If you like this plugins, please star them on Github.
+If you like this plugin, please star them on Github.
 It's a great way of getting feedback.
 Same goes for issues reports or feature requests.